PRESS

 "mind-shattering spiritual enlightenment" -Timeout New York

-"...a living, breathing entity that will lure you in, wash over you, entrance you, and, finally, empty you out." -NYtheatre.com
+"...a living, breathing entity that will lure you in, wash over you, entrance you, and, finally, empty you out."-Ross Peabody's NYtheater.com

 "... reflects radio in that it too withholds vital information and allows the viewer's imagination to fill in the vast crevasses that remain...the piece is a technical triumph." -NYtheatre.com